ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

 Internet-Draft                  DMARCbis                      April 2021

+   Readers are encouraged to be familiar with the contents of [RFC5598].
-   send mail as the Domain Owner to a third party with another role.
+   In particular, that document defines various roles in the messaging infrastructure that can appear the same or separate in various contexts.
+For example, a Domain Owner could, via the messaging security mechanisms on which DMARC is based, delegate the ability to send mail as the Domain Owner to a third party with another role.
    This document does not address the distinctions among such roles; the reader is encouraged to become familiar with that material before